-Say Goodbye to Back and Body Acne
+Say Goodbye to Body Acne

-Acne can be frustrating and confidence-lowering enough when it’s dotting your face, but some people also deal with acne breakouts on their body—with the neck, chest, and back often being hit the hardest.
+Acne can be frustrating enough when it’s dotting your face, but some people also deal with acne breakouts on their body—with the neck, chest, and back often being hit the hardest.
 Even more confounding is that body acne for some unknown reason is also the most stubborn, taking what seems an inordinate amount of time to go away.

 There are definitely ways to get body acne under control, but only by following research-proven advice, not myths.
 We definitely don’t want you using poorly formulated products or causing more problems by not being gentle (which is often the last thing someone with acne thinks is how they should care for their skin).

-With our advice, you stand a very good chance of quickly seeing clearer, smoother, and more even-toned skin!
+With our advice, you stand a very good chance of quickly seeing clearer, smoother, and more even-toned skin.

 Body Acne Treatment 101

 Before we go any further, it’s important for you to know that the research about body acne makes it 100% clear that it doesn’t require different ingredients or formulas than what is needed to treat acne on the face.

 There are different types of pimples, yes, but when it comes to over-the-counter acne skin care, the same ingredients proven to be effective for the face are needed for your body.
 This is true whether you have acne on your neck, chest, or back.

 Here are the basics when it comes to winning the battle against breakouts on the body:

 Cleanse skin gently—no soaps or bar cleansers!
 A gentle, water soluble cleanser is the first step toward improving skin.
 A fragrance-free body wash with no oils or emollients like shea butter is a very wise first step.